 How to wash clothes while traveling by plane

 1. Book a place with a washer and dryer

-Booking an Airbnb or Vrbo with access to a washer and dryer is a great option for doing laundry while traveling.
-If the washing machine and dryer is in your rental, you can do laundry as you wind down after a long day of site seeing.
+Booking an Airbnb or Vrbo with access to a washer and dryer is a great way to do dirty laundry as you travel.
+If the washing machine and dryer is in your rental, you can do you own laundry as you wind down after a long day of site seeing.
 Likewise, if the washer and dryer is in the apartment or home where you are staying, you can do laundry while cooking a meal.
 In the case that you are a traveler who likes adventuring to the local market and preparing a few dinners yourself during your travels, of course.

 Some accommodations may have washers, but not dryers.
 For example, in Guanjuato, the Vrbo we stayed in had a washing machine but no dryer.
-So, we needed to hang up and air dry our clothes.
+So, we ended up hanging clothes outdoors to air dry.